sandeepseeram-techfirst/Cloud-Native-Bootcamp/Google_AI_Workshop/Embeddings.md

 The embeddings in this case are the X and Y coordinates that represent each word’s position in this “embedding space”.
 A shorter distance between embeddings indicates greater similarity between the words represented.

 In practice, embeddings have more than two dimensions.
 Google embeddings are typically 768 dimensions.
 You will hear them described interchangeably as embeddings, embedding vectors, or vectors.
+A very useful feature of embeddings is that multiple embeddings can be combined to represent a group of words, sentences, or even paragraphs.